 |Elementary Spanish II5||SPAN 102||4||Hearn||S|

 1All courses are given in English unless marked as follows: “S” = given in Spanish; “E/S” = given in English or Spanish, or both, depending on demand.

-2MATH 128, and MATH 130 will each meet 3h 45min weekly.
+2MATH 128 will meet 3h 45min weekly.
 Please refer to the Fall 2014 class schedule for meeting days and times.

 3An additional fee is charged as indicated for the mandatory activities programmed for the following Fall 2014 courses: